-- While Data Centre industry is witnessing unprecedented growth there is a need have certain policy initiatives in place that can fuel this growth
+- While Data Centre industry is witnessing unprecedented growth there is a need to have certain policy initiatives in place that can fuel this growth.

 - Enabling ease of doing business